To get the latest and most quality design resources!

 Web design refers to the aesthetics and usability of the website.
 Web designers usually focus on creating the site’s layout and visual interface by using design tools such as Adobe Photoshop.

 Wireframing and prototyping should be the first basic steps on your path to web design.
 Here you learn how to arrange the whole layout and improve the aesthetics of the website.
 This is the stage where you will also learn how to perfect a site’s usability.
 You need to practice day in day out, on everything from low to high fidelity prototypes.
-This is how you will hone you logic, creative thinking and design skills.
+This is how you will hone your logic, creative thinking, and design skills.

 Design tools are the most important prop for web designers.
 So you will need to pay close attention here, learning and gaining proficiency with the must-have tools mentioned at the end of this article.

 The edgel tool, Adobe Creative Suite, Photoshop, and Illustrator should be on your target list to learn.
 In simple terms, Photoshop is used for web layouts, UI Design, and so on.
-Illustrator is used to create vector images, graphics, and logos.
+Illustrator is used to creating vector images, graphics, and logos.
 Anyone who can hand draw loves Illustrator.